Title

 Fisheries Administrative Order No. 197-1-12 establishes rules and regulations for leasing public lands in the Philippines for fishpond and aquaculture, emphasizing environmental compliance and sustainable practices, while also outlining the terms and conditions for permits, contracts, and leases, including rental rates and payment requirements.

-An abandoned fishpond is public land released for fishpond development where the lessee has no occupation, possession, or operational activity.
-This can be shown by failure to submit initial reports, subleasing, or absence of clear fish production operations.
+It is public land released for fishpond development with no occupation, possession, or operational activity by the lessee/representative, evidenced by, among others: failure to submit an initial report within ten (10) days after six months from approval; subleasing; or absence of clear indication of fish production operations in the area.

 Analyze Cases Smarter, Faster